1970 Democratic Republic of the Congo presidential election: Results

 Although the constitution allowed for the existence of a second party, the MPR was the only party allowed to nominate candidates.
 As a result, Mobutu ran unopposed, with the election taking the form of a referendum on whether to confirm him in office.
-Voting was not secret; voters had the choice of casting a green ballot paper for a "yes" vote, or a red paper for a "no" vote.
+Voting was not secret; voters could cast a green ballot paper for a "yes" vote, or a red ballot paper for a "no" vote.
 There was considerable public pressure to endorse Mobutu's candidacy; a "yes" vote was deemed a vote for hope, while a "no" vote was deemed a vote for chaos, anarchy and foreign ideologies.

-The published results showed only 157 'no' votes, with 10,131,669 voting in favour.
+The published results showed only 157 'no' votes, with 10,131,669 votes in favour.
 The total number of votes (10,131,826) was almost 30,500 more than the number of registered voters (10,101,330).